Health-RI/The-FAIR-Metroline/pages/metroline_steps/have_a_fair_data_steward_on_board.md

 * **Funder requirements.** Many funders now require a data steward to be part of the project team.
 Check grant conditions to ensure compliance with specific expectations.
 * **Publishing policies and local guidance.** Ensure data handling aligns with institutional policies and national and international regulations.
 Discuss early stage requirements with local guidance bodies to meet FAIR standards and repository guidelines.

 ## Expertise requirements for this step
-To determine the position of a FAIR data steward in your team, it is essential to understand their added value in relation to your FAIRification objectives.
-While a data steward can contribute in multiple areas, their responsibilities vary across institutions.
-In some, a single steward may cover multiple roles, whereas in others, tasks are divided across departments.
-Aligning stewardship with existing support structures helps prevent duplication and inefficiencies.
+Positioning a FAIR data steward in your team requires aligning their role with your FAIRification objectives and existing support structures, as described in Metroline Step: Build the Team.
+The following experts may be involved.
-* **Technical skills.** A FAIR data steward brings expertise in data management, metadata standards, data integration and repository platforms, ensuring compliance with privacy and security regulations.
+* **FAIR data stewards.** Provide expertise in data management, metadata standards, data integration, repository platforms and privacy/security compliance.
-* **Collaboration with researchers.** They work closely with researchers to support data generation, collection and analysis, guiding them in selecting appropriate tools and platforms.
+* **Researchers.** Work with data stewards during data generation, collection and analysis, adopting recommended tools and platforms.
-* **Integration with existing infrastructure.** They assess institutional workflows and infrastructure to integrate FAIR data stewardship while ensuring alignment with existing roles to avoid duplication.
+* **Infrastructure professionals.** Assess and adapt workflows and infrastructure to integrate FAIR data stewardship without duplication of roles.
-* **Communication and advocacy.** They promote FAIR data practices within the team, engage stakeholders and funding agencies and foster a culture of data sharing and transparency.
-* **Project management skills.** They oversee FAIR data implementation, including data management plans, data sharing coordination and compliance with funder and institutional policies.
-In some institutions, these tasks are handled by dedicated departments, requiring clear coordination.
+* **Project managers.** Coordinate FAIR data implementation, manage responsibilities and ensure policy compliance.

 ## Practical examples from the community
 ***[European Joint Programme on Rare Diseases (EJP RD)](https://www.ejprarediseases.org/)***